dlf-dds/FLYTRAP-ALL-ARCH/README.md

 # FLYTRAP-ALL-ARCH
 ## Network Architecture Overview

-At JOINT EX FLYTRAP / VANNEHEIM, the following diagrams illustrate how the network operates and how data flows both locally and globally.
+At JOINT EX FLYTRAP / VANAHEIM, the following diagrams illustrate how the network operates and how data flows both locally and globally.
 Refer to the `.drawio` files as authoritative sources; the `.png` images are generated from these files.

 ### Baseline